-- 69. Audit Scotland sets an expected fee for each audit carried out under appointment that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
-The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 70.
+- 70. Audit Scotland sets an expected fee for each audit carried out under appointment that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
+The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 71.
 As auditors we negotiate a fee with the audited body during the planning process.
-The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 71.
-The Audit Scotland expected fee for the College is £15,720.
-Audit Scotland allows for variance in the fee of up to 20%, to reflect local circumstances at audited bodies.
-The 2017/18 fee was £16,070.
-We propose setting the fee 8% above the prior year level to take cognisance of the additional risks identified for audit focus and additional work performed to support the College (including additional meeting
+The fee may be varied from the expected fee level by up to 20%, to reflect the circumstances and local risks within the body. - 72.
+The Audit Scotland expected fee for the College is £15,310 in 2019/20.
+We propose setting the fee at £16,150, 5.5% above the expected fee level, to take cognisance of the risks identified for audit focus and the additional work to be performed in relation to interim work and related discussions.